vakesz/dotfiles/KEYMAPS.md

-# Neovim Keymaps & Plugin Commands
+# Neovim Keymaps Reference

 `<leader>` = Space

-This document is generated from actual config under `lua/vakesz/` (lazy specs + remaps + LSP attach).
-Keep it in sync when adding/removing plugins or mappings.
+Quick reference for all keymaps in this Neovim configuration.
+Generated from `config/nvim/lua/vakesz/`.

 ---